-Limited storage space will long remain one of the biggest problems for iPhone, iPad and Mac owners.
-In addition to applications and games, photos and videos taken with the iPhone take up significant storage space.
+Limited storage space will long remain one of the biggest problems for owners iPhone, iPad si Mac.
+In addition to applications and games, photos and videos taken with iPhone occupies significant storage space.

-In the days when iCloud was not very popular, Apple introduced the service on iPhone, iPad and Mac "My Photo Stream"As part of the application Photographs.
+In the times when iCloud it wasn't very popular, Apple introduced on iPhone, iPad si Mac the service "My Photo Stream"As part of the application Photos.
 A service that once activated will put you in a kind of cloud, maximum 1.000 pictures, for 30 days.
 No video.
 No more the latest 1.000 pictures.
 The oldest 30 days will be deleted automatically, while the latest 1.000 will be deleted automatically sync on all devices that the option "My Photo Stream”Is activated.
-They will be available on iPhone, iPad, Mac or Apple TV.
+Will be available on iPhone, iPad, Mac or Apple TV.

-It is important to know that the pictures in My Photo Stream are a copy of those in the Photos gallery of the Photos application.
+It is important to know that the pictures in My Photo Stream are a copy of those in the photo gallery of the application Photos.
 Those will not be affected by automatic deletion if they are older than 30 days or are not found in the most recent 1.000 pictures.

-My Photo Stream occupies the storage space on the device but does not count against the space offered by the iCloud service.
+My Photo Stream occupies the storage space on the device but does not count against the space offered by the service iCloud.

-How to activate "My Photo Stream" on iPhone, iPad or macOS
+How to enable "My Photo Stream" on iPhone, iPad or macOS

-If you have saved photos and videos in iCloud Photos, turn on the flow "My Photo Stream"It's useless.
+If you have saved photos and videos in iCloud Photos, stream activation "My Photo Stream"It's useless.

 Enable My Photo Stream on iOS / iPadOS

-1. We go on iPhone or iPad in “Settings"→ we run to the application"Photographs".
+1. We're going iPhone or iPad in "Settings"→ we run to the application"Photos".

 2. Activate the option "My Photo Stream"

-Once activated, the photos captured with iPhone or iPad will be uploaded in this stream and will be available on other idevice with the active option.
-Of course, it must be the same Apple account authenticated.
+Once activated, photos captured with iPhone or iPad they will be uploaded in this stream and will be available on other idevices with the active option.
+Of course, let it be the same account Apple logged.

-For macOS, photo stream is just as easy to activate.
+For macOS is just as easy to activate the photo stream.